 Rips are one of the greatest and most common hazards on Australian beaches.
-Knowing what a rip is, how to spot one and how to avoid one is key to staying safe at the beach.
+Knowing what a rip is, how to spot one, and how to avoid one are key to staying safe at the beach.

 Science-of-the-surf